BokhanMax/BonzoCSS/README.md

 ## How to use Bonzo

-Install win NPM
+Install with NPM

 ```sh
 npm i @tuo_max/bonzocss
 ```

-Import CSS file into your main CSS
+Then import CSS file into your main CSS

 ```sh
 @import '@tuo_max/bonzocss/dist/bonzocss.min.css'